tenebrius1/tp/docs/DeveloperGuide.md

 #### What it is
 #### Implementation details

-### Matching Feature
+### Match Feature

 #### What it is

-The Matching features involve taking a `Student` specified by the user through a `MatchCommand` (eg. `match 1`, matches the first student on `Student` list), and matches them to a `Tutor` who has one or more matching `Tag` with the `Student`.
-It automatically sorts the `matchedTutorList` according to the number of matching `Tag` that a `Tutor` object have with a `Student` object.
+The Match feature involves taking a `Student` specified by the user through a `MatchCommand` (eg. `match 1`, matches the first student on `Student` list), and matches them to a `Tutor` who has one or more matching `Tag` with the `Student`.
+It automatically sorts the `matchedTutorList`according to the number of matching `Tag` that a `Tutor` object has with a `Student` object.

 #### Implementation details
+##### Sequence of action
+{:.no_toc}
 Upon the user's entry of the command, the validity of the user's input is checked.
-If the input is valid, a `MatchCommand` object is created.
-`MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `execute` method of the abstract `Command` class.
+If the input is valid, a `MatchCommand` object is created `MatchCommand` is a class that extends the `Command` abstract class, with `MatchCommand` implementing the `execute` method of the abstract `Command` class.
 Upon execution, the `Student` is identified via the index given by the user and a `TagsContainTagPredicate` object is created with the `tags` of the identified `Student`.
 This `TagsContainTagPredicate` object is used to determine if the `tags` of the `Tutor` stored contains one or more `Tag` that the `Student` has.
 It will then update the `matchedTutorList` in the model with the filtered `Tutor` list.
 The `matchedTutorList` is then sorted such that `Tutor` with more matching `Tag` is at the front of the list.

 Given below is an example valid usage scenario and how the `match` command implementation behaves at each step.

 **Prerequisite**: There are `Students` in the student list and there are `Tutor` objects which have `tags` that the `Student` have (i.e. there are matches available for `Student`).

 Steps:
-1. The user executes `"match 1` to match the first `Student` on the student list.
+1. The user executes `match 1` to match the first `Student` on the student list.
 2. `LogicManager` calls on `AddressBookParser#parseCommand` which in turns creates a new `MatchCommandParser` object.
-3. The `MatchCommandParser` object call `MatchCommandParser#parse` which will validate the user input and return a new `MatchCommand` if the input is valid.
+3. The `MatchCommandParser` object calls `MatchCommandParser#parse` which will validate the user input and return a new `MatchCommand` if the input is valid.
 4. `LogicManager` will execute the `MatchCommand` through `MatchCommand#execute`, which will be responsible for matching the `Student`.
 5. `MatchCommand` will find the first `Student` in the student list and a `TagsContainTagPredicate` object is created.
 6. The `matchTutorList` in the `Model` will then be updated via `Model#updateMatchedTutor`.